WixeI/who-would-win/README.md

 ## About

-This is a web-app that...
+This is a web-app that allows users to vote, between two random characters, in who would win in a fight.
+Users can also submit characters and see statistics on the strongest and weakest characters.

-The goal is to...
+The goal is for me to practice fullstack applications with one that doesn't require auth and has a simple UI.

 ## See it live